astronautyates/machine_learning_with_apache_airflow_and_snowpark/quickstartmarkdown.md

   1. **A GitHub Account.** If you don’t already have a GitHub account you can create one for free.
 Visit the [Join GitHub](https://github.com/join) page to get started.
   1. **Download the Project's GitHub Repository.** To do this workshop, you'll need to download the following Repo onto your local machine: https://github.com/astronomer/airflow-snowparkml-demo/tree/main
 1. Integrated Development Environment (IDE)
-  1. **Your favorite IDE with Git integration.** If you don’t already have a favorite IDE that integrates with Git I would recommend the great, free, open-source [Visual Studio Code](https://code.visualstudio.com/).
+  1. **Your favorite IDE with Git integration.** If you don’t already have a favorite IDE that integrates with Git, open-source [Visual Studio Code](https://code.visualstudio.com/) is a good option.
 1. Docker
   1. **Docker Desktop on your laptop.**  We will be running Airflow as a container.
 Please install Docker Desktop on your desired OS by following the [Docker setup instructions](https://docs.docker.com/desktop/).
 1. Astro CLI